Freedom of Information

 (03) 9032 1700

-Payment may be made by cash, cheque made payable to the VCAA or by credit card (the latter by prior arrangement only).
+Payment can be made by cheque or money order (payable to the VCAA) or by credit card.

 *Prospective applicants should check to ensure that the current application fee is paid – see